zimaxnet/engram/docs/POC-STATUS.md

 The Engram Enterprise PoC is **100% complete** and ready for production deployment.
 All core functionality is working:
 - ✅ Agent reasoning with tools (Elena & Marcus)
-- ✅ Voice interaction with Azure Speech Services (STT/TTS)
+- ✅ Voice interaction with Azure VoiceLive (real-time voice)
 - ✅ Memory persistence with Zep Cloud
 - ✅ Frontend with real-time updates
 - ✅ Infrastructure as code (Bicep + CI/CD)